cjsteel/ansible-project-automa/README.md

 # ansible-project-automa

-the automa ansible project is currently experimental
+The automa ansible project is currently experimental and is being used for testing.